ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 * Resource: [github link](https://github.com/L3on30/UnlockDoorByHandGesture)

 ## Autonomous driving car_2
-This project demonstrates how an autonomous driving mobile robot drives on a map of roads in a simulation environment (the Gazebo simulator).
+This project demonstrates how an autonomous mobile robot drives on a map of roads in a simulation environment (the Gazebo simulator).
 Lane detection (computer vision-based) and sign recognition (CNN-based) are integrated into the robot (turtlebot3).

 <img src="https://github.com/ThanhBinhTran/Computer_Engineering_Projects_HCMUT/blob/master/img_preview/Autonomous_driving_car_2.png" width="500" alt="Autonomous driving car">